 We appreciate attention to detail and those little touches – the fresh flowers, the fluffy towels, the log fires, the well-stocked libraries – that separate the best from the rest.
 Another great strength of the scheme is its variety, for with Little Places you’ll find quality in farmhouses or restaurants with rooms, country inns or coastal hideaways, B&Bs or guest houses.

-If you would like to enquire about joining GLP contact Joanna Williams at our head office:
+If you would like to enquire about joining GLP contact our head office: